claudio-cuellar/claudio-cuellar.com/README.md

 This will start a development server at http://localhost:3000 with hot reloading enabled.
 Any changes to HTML, CSS, or JavaScript files will automatically refresh the browser.

+### Internationalization (i18n)

+The website supports multiple languages through a custom i18n implementation.
+Translation files are located in the `src/i18n` directory:

+- `en.json` - English translations
+- `es.json` - Spanish translations

+To add a new language:

+1. Create a new JSON file in the `src/i18n` directory (e.g., `fr.json`)
+2. Copy the structure from an existing translation file
+3. Translate all the strings
+4. Add the new language code to the `supportedLanguages` array in `src/i18n/i18n.js`

+The language selector appears in the top-right corner of the website, allowing users to switch between available languages.

 ## Building

 To build and minify the HTML file: